 - Star conversations

-- Drag conversations into your pinned private tags
+- Drag conversations into any private tags added to your sidebar

 - Move conversations to a team inbox